 Enterprise Architecture = Strategy + Business + Technology

 Enterprise Architecture (EA) has got the following characteristics:

-- Direction: EA is focused on strategic planning i.e. business transformation, strategic change programmes and not on operational change i.e. run the business.
-It examines the key business information, application and technology strategies and their impact on business functions.
+- Direction: EA is focused on strategic planning i.e. business transformation, strategic change programs, and not on operational change i.e. run the business.
+It examines the key business information, application, and technology strategies and their impact on business functions.

 - Unified principles and practices: EA involves a formal description of the structure and functions of the components of an enterprise (including people, processes, information, and technologies), the interrelations between these components and principles and provides guidelines to govern their creation and development over time.

 - Timeline: EA is focused on the long-term view of the future scenarios up to 3/5 years in the future and not just on a short-term view of the current state

 - Value Chain: EA is focused on the whole of the enterprise i.e. the extended organization and value chain and not just on the scope of a delivery project

 - Stakeholders: EA is focused on the needs and concerns of the C-level executives such as CEO, CIO, and COO Etc., business executives, corporate and business strategists, investors, strategic planners.